 [former] Independent (Congregational) Chapel, Tan Bank, Wellington

 The Independent congregation in Wellington was founded in 1818.
-They bought a piece of land 48' square in 1824 & built this large chapel (to hold 350 worshippers) in 1825 with financial assistance from the publisher F. Houlston & Son.
+They bought a plot of land, 48' square, for £80 in 1824 & built this large chapel (to hold 350 worshippers) in 1825 with financial assistance from the publisher F. Houlston & Son.
 The chapel was certified as a place of worship by Thomas Lamb, minister, of Wellington on 29th November 1825 & opened on the 6th December 1825.
 A gallery was erected in 1841.
 The chapel was registered for the solemnization of marriages on 12th January 1842.
 The chapel was described in 1851 as "a good brick structure, situated on the Tan Bank".
 In 1851 the chapel had seating for 286 plus free benches for about 100 worshippers.
 On Census Sunday 30 March 1851 there were 98 worshippers at their morning service and 120 at their evening one.
 There were also 90 children at their Sunday School in the morning and afternoon.
 However, the congregation was not large enough or strong enough to sustain the chapel, and it was eventually closed and sold in 1883.
 The building was subsequently used for commercial purposes.
 There is a datestone in the pediment which reads "A.D.
 MDCCCXXV"